Beckham says Neville hired as coach on merit, not friendship

 He anticipates a seamless transition from coaching women to men.

-“The sessions that I did at Manchester United and the sessions that I did at Valencia were no different than the sessions I did for my women’s team last yea,” he said.
+“The sessions that I did at Manchester United and the sessions that I did at Valencia were no different than the sessions I did for my women’s team last year,” he said.
 “It’s football played on the same pitch, with the same size balls, with a referee, with supporters in the stadium and ultimately the same goal, and that’s to win.”